 Cartier Polo – Queen’s Cup

 I’ve lost count of how many iconic images there are of Princess Diana and Prince Charles at the Guards Polo Club which takes place in Windsor.
 It’s a relaxed event with tickets starting at £30 for the semi-final and £55 for the final.
-The tournament runs for three weeks with the final taking placed on 16 June.
-The Queen attends the final for which tickets can be purchased here.
+The tournament runs for three weeks with the final normally taking place in June.

-Dust off your hats and your tails.
-This year’s Royal Ascot is on from 18 to 22 June.
-Remember to check the website for the Royal Enclosure dress code.
+This is the pinacle of the London Summer Social Season.
+Dust off your hats and your tails, and remember to check the website for the Royal Enclosure dress code.
 To read more about Ascot, you can read my post here: A Smashing, Positively Dashing Day

 RHS Hampton Court Flower Show